Audit Laws

 State Summary

-Unless otherwise specified, statutory references are to Idaho Code §34-2313.
+Unless otherwise specified, references are to Idaho Code § 34-1203A.

 Voting Systems Used

-Idaho primarily uses hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility.
-One county fields ballot marking devices for all voters and two counties field hand marked paper ballots with DREs with VVPAT for accessibility.
+Most Idaho counties use hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility, though several counties hand count their ballots.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.